Battle of Zhongli: Aftermath

 The Liang Dynasty won a great victory, and the Northern Wei army was almost completely annihilated, but Yuan Ying, Yang Dayan, and Xiao Baoyin all escaped death.
 After the three returned to the country, some officials suggested that they be sentenced to death, but Emperor Xuanwu pardoned the three and only stripped Yuan Ying and Xiao Baoyin of their titles and demoted them to civilians.
 Yang Dayan was exiled to Yingzhou as a soldier.
 However, Emperor Xuanwu soon restored the titles of the three to deal with domestic rebellion and military action against the Southern Dynasties.

 Battle of Zhongli was the biggest setback in all the military operations of the Northern Wei against the Southern Dynasties, and it also had the most far-reaching impact, causing great damage to the national strength of the Northern Wei.
 After that, civil unrest intensified and the political situation became even worse.
 The people who were oppressed by heavy labor service and taxes either fled to the mountains, or became dependent on powerful people, or became monks, resulting in an overcrowding of monks in the country.
 In addition to having a negative impact on national development, it also caused social unrest.
 During the reign of Emperor Xuanwu, four civil uprisings were led by monks.
 These increasingly worsening factors eventually led to the division of the country.

 This battle was an unprecedented victory for the Southern Liang Dynasty and even for the entire history of the Southern Dynasties.
-It was "the greatest victory ever achieved in the history of the war between the North and the South", indicating that the balance of power between the Northern and Southern Dynasties had changed and that the Northern Wei Dynasty began to decline.
+Modern historian, Lü Simian described it as "the greatest victory ever achieved in the history of the war between the North and the South," indicating that the balance of power between the Northern and Southern Dynasties had changed and that the Northern Wei Dynasty began to decline.
 However, although the Liang Dynasty maintained relative stability, Emperor Wu of Liang never gave up the idea of a northern expedition.
 He continued to use military force for years, weakening the country's strength and sowing the seeds for the Hou Jing's Rebellion in the future.